tsandefer/dsi_capstone_2/README.md

 * Distributed Memory architecture
 * trained on untagged lyric & annotations
+* Corpus was lowercased, included punctuation, and not stemmed or lemmatized when tokenized
 * vector_size = 100 (# of neurons in hidden layer)
 * window = 5
+* 100 epochs

 [Back to Top](#Table-of-Contents)